benblack769/NNetExperiments/README.md

 ### Inspiration and Goal

-UNDERSTANDING IS THE MOST IMPORTANT THING FOR THIS FINAL PROJECT

-STRUCTURE LEADS TO MORE SIGNIFICANT RESULTS THAN MATHMATICAL TRICKS.

-THE LEARNING TASK OF GUESSING THE NEXT LETTER IS NOT REALLY A RENFORCEMENT LEARNING TASK.
-RATHER, i

-THE COMPRESSION ALGORIHM IS USEFUL BECAUSE IF YOU CAN DO THAT< THEN YOU CAN DO ALL THESE OTHER THINGS TOO, like natural language processing.

 One thing to know about LSTMs is that they are invented in 1999, and are still by far the best general purpose time series predictor known.
 This is not due to a lack of effort.
 There have been advances in

 * Mathematics: Hessian free optimization, an  effective second order optimization model, has been successfully applied to neural networks)